Leases | By Lawyers

 • Item icon Original lease

-Generally Written leases are traditionally prepared in duplicate so that both lessor and lessee will have a ‘copy’ for their records.
-The lease is the basis of the lessee’s right to possess the property and as such it is the lessee’s title.
-The lessor is entitled to retain the certificate of title ...
+Leases are often prepared in duplicate so the lessor and lessee will each have one.
+The lease is the basis of the lessee’s right to possess the property, and is part of the lessee’s title.
+On that basis, if there is only one original the lessor is entitled to retain it.

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.